 How Big Banks Got Too Big To Fail & (Maybe) Stayed That Way

 Bill Clinton fared far better with the rest of the economy in the 1990s than he had healthcare insurance.
 The economy was booming by the end of his first term and incumbents rarely lose re-elections in that scenario.
 As the saying goes, people “vote with their pocketbooks.”
 By the mid-90’s, the emerging Internet fueled explosive growth in the technology sector and better-than-anticipated petroleum discoveries drove oil down to one-fifth the price of the Carter years, adjusted for inflation.
 A tax hike on the rich from 36% to 39.6% didn’t inhibit things either.
 The government ran annual budget surpluses for the first time in decades.
 It’s easy to see, then, why Clinton would’ve gone along with Federal Reserve Chair Alan Greenspan, his two Secretaries of Treasury (Robert Rubin and Lawrence Summers), bank lobbyists and Republicans in loosening up Wall Street regulations even further than they’d already been loosened by Reagan.
-Greenspan kept interest rates low, fueling speculative bubbles first with the Internet, then in real estate.
+Greenspan kept interest rates low, fueling a speculative bubble in real estate.
 Low interests rates not only encourage borrowing, they also fuel the stock market because comparison shoppers prefer investing in stocks to low-yielding bonds.

 Between 2001 and ’05 the Fed pumped cash into the economy to keep it healthy after the 9/11 attacks and the collapse of the dot.com bubble.
-As a libertarian apostle of Ayn Rand, Greenspan believed that traders would naturally self-regulate as they pursued selfish interest.
+As a libertarian apostle of Ayn Rand, Greenspan believed that traders would naturally self-regulate as they pursued their selfish interests.
 But with the Federal Reserve’s role, this wasn’t a purely free market economy.
-Greenspan’s system privatized profit while socializing risk; markets either went up or the Fed lowered interest rates to bump them up.
+Greenspan’s system privatized profit while socializing risk because markets either went up or the Fed lowered interest rates to bump them up.
 His successor Ben Bernanke followed the same policies after 2006.
 While the Fed was set up originally in 1913 to smooth out fluctuations in the economy, Greenspan’s high growth but bubble-prone policy ultimately made markets more erratic and he later testified before Congress that his strategy of deregulation had been a mistake.

 Commentators often speak of the Law of Unintended Consequences to describe how either passing or eliminating laws often has unforeseen consequences (e.g. defensive treaties leading to World War I).
 In this case, three deregulations (eliminations of laws) contributed to a financial meltdown a decade later.
 The first was the Gramm-Leach-Bliley Act of 1999 (GLB) repealing the 1933 Glass-Steagall Act from FDR’s New Deal that had set up a firewall between riskier bank investments and regular bank customer savings.
 For the half-century after Glass-Steagall, there hadn’t been many bank failures in America — the reason reformers like Texas Senator Phil Gramm argued that the law was outdated.
 In retrospect, though, Glass-Steagall might have been partly why the U.S. didn’t have bank failures.
 But Gramm was coming from the mindset that regulations only slow the economy.
 The GLB Act didn’t affect the major investment banks involved in the 2007-09 meltdown (other than allowing some mergers), but it affected commercial banks like Bank of America and Citibank on the periphery of the crisis.
 Additionally, anonymous surveys of chief financial officers show that many were increasingly asked to “cook the books” after the banking/accounting deregulations of the Reagan era.
 When such “creative accounting” led to scandals at Enron, WorldCom, and Tyco in 2001, the Sarbanes-Oxley Act restricted such practices, but predictably the financial industry just lobbied for exemptions.
 The never-ending back and forth of regulating and deregulating is complicated by a revolving door of career paths between finance, lobbying, and politics.
 Robert Rubin, for instance, went from Goldman Sachs to serving as Clinton’s second Treasury Secretary, back to Citigroup.
 The deregulatory policies he promoted in public office benefited both firms.
 Moreover, the $26 million he earned at Citigroup included bailout money from the government after the system he helped set up failed.
 In what’s known as regulatory capture, many of the regulators in agencies like the SEC (Securities & Exchange Commission, 1934- ) are familiar socially and professionally with the investors they regulate.

 A second deregulation impacted the coming crisis more than Glass-Steagall’s repeal.
 A big cause of the 2007-09 meltdown and the danger it posed to the rest of the economy was a three-fold loosening up of leverage ratios by the SEC in 2004.
 Investment banks could now gamble their clients’ money on a 30:1 ratio, rather than 10:1.
 The amount they paid politicians to change the law was “pennies-on-the-dollar” (minimal in relation to profits).
 The financial industry lobbied around $600 million to politicians to deregulate in the decade prior to the meltdown while raking in trillions because of the boost to short-term performance.
 Bankers got big bonuses if their bets paid off and shareholders or taxpayers got the bill if they lost, in the form of plummeting stock or bailouts.
 Head I win; tails you lose.
 The men who “incompetently” ran the big banks into the ground walked away with hundreds of millions of dollars in bonuses and salaries they’d already made based on short-term returns.
-It seems, rather, that the real incompetence lay with the politicians and voters who drank too much deregulatory Kool-Aid.
+It seems, rather, that the real incompetence lay with the politicians and voters who drank too much deregulatory Kool-Aid®.
 Banks leveraged more in real estate than other parts of their portfolios.
-For every $1 Americans spent on housing, Wall Street bet at least another $30 that the housing bubble would increase in perpetuity.
+For every $1 that Americans spent on housing, Wall Street bet at least another $30 that the housing bubble would increase in perpetuity.
 With such leveraged bets, even a small 3-4% dip in housing prices would wipe out the banks…that is unless the government (i.e. taxpayers) came to their rescue because allowing them to collapse would’ve cratered the entire American economy, if not the world’s.

 A third deregulation was the repeal of obscure laws that originated after the Panic of 1907 and 1929 Crash outlawing bucket shops.
 Bucket shops were gambling parlors, essentially, where people without actual share ownership just bet on the stock market the way one would bet on horses or football games.
 No official transaction occurs on any institutional exchange.
 Congress quietly repealed portions of those laws and another from the New Deal in the Commodity Futures Modernization Act, on the last vote of the last day of the 2000 session — the kind of dull scene on C-SPAN cable that viewers flipped past with the remote control.
 That changed how big financial firms bought and sold complicated financial products called derivatives.
 Here’s where things get very tedious if they haven’t gotten tedious enough already, so just strap in and do your best to comprehend.